fedis/SNES-AddOn-PCBs/RGB_Amp/README.txt

 Values of passive components (all 0805 packages):

-R1 - R3: 100Ohm (75Ohm is also possible and gives a brighter image)
-C1     : 0.1uF
+R1 - R3: 75Ohm (100Ohm is also possible and gives a darker image but is a bit dirty; use resitors at the input instead) C1     : 0.1uF

 -----------------------------------------------------------------------------------